trisduong/Create-timetable-with-trello-api/README.md

-# Create My Course at Pymi.vn timetable with trello api
+# Create Course timetable at Pymi with trello api